Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 -ink.jpeg)

-Bicyclus sanaos (female, upper and underside)
+Bicyclus sanaos (possible female, upper and underside)

 Bicyclus smithi (male, under and upperside)

-Bicyclus smithi (female, under and upperside)
+Bicyclus smithi (possible female, upperside)

 Bicyclus golo (male, under and upperside)